+Study 18:

-Fast 18: Holy Prophet's extraordinary gentleness towards his followers - 1
+Prophet Muhammad His extraordinary gentleness towards his followers - 1

-• We might be tempted to think that any leader is bound to be gentle towards his own followers, but is it ever actually the case with religious and national leaders or battle commanders?
-The Holy Prophet held these positions over his followers.
-The Holy Quran says to him:
+- We might be tempted to think that any leader would be gentle towards his own followers.
+But is it ever actually the case with religious and national leaders or battle commanders, that they deal gently with those under them? - The Holy Prophet Muhammad was certainly a leader of people, their leader not only as a teacher of religion, but leader also in their worldly affairs relating to social, ethical, economic, political and national matters. - The Quran says to him: